Opportunities at ChildFund India

 ChildFund’s Core Competencies

-standards. - Decision-making uses good judgment, critical thinking, and non-traditional ways to evaluate problems and
+Decision making: uses good judgement, critical thinking, and non-traditional ways to evaluate problems and opportunities; reflects and innovates to improve decisions and outcomes.

-opportunities; reflects and innovates to improve decisions and outcomes. - Resilience: thrives and grows in rapidly changing, demanding, and complex environments.
+Resilience: thrives and grows in rapidly changing, demanding, and complex environments.

-- Digital literacy: adopts and champions new technology to relevant contexts, stays aware of technological trends, and embraces technological solutions to business challenges
+Digital literacy: adopts and champions new technology to relevant contexts, stays aware of technological trends and embraces technological solutions to business challenges.

 Other Required Competencies